csantanapr/generator-dapp/README.md

 * The starting point of the boilerplate is the file at `src/index.html` and `src/app/main.js` It's responsible for loading the Dojo loader and the application’s bootstrapper with `config.json`
-* The file `build.sh` takes your application files and builds them for production use using the Dojo build tool.
+* The file `grunt build` takes your application files and builds them for production use using the Dojo build tool.
 It depends on the presence of the build profile at `profiles/app.profile.js` and App config `src/app/config.json` .
 * The App creates an instance of `dojox/app/main` using the App Controller Configuration File  `src/app/config.json`